intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - Channel-wise Pruning

   Channel-wise pruning means removing less salient channels on feature maps and it could directly shrink feature map widths.
 Users could set a channelx1 (or 1xchannel) pruning pattern to use this method.

+  An advantage of channel pruning is that pruned channels can be removed from original weights without influence other dense channels.
+Via this process we can decrease these weights' size and obtain direct improvements of inference speed, instead of relying on kernels' support.
+Please refer more details of such method in this [model slim example](../../../examples/pytorch/nlp/huggingface_models/question-answering/model_slim/eager/).

 - Unstructured Pruning